-During this period, Robert Sandell enhanced authentication and security in Jenkins plugins, focusing on both backend development and documentation.
-In the jenkinsci/oic-auth-plugin repository, he implemented configurable user and group ID matching strategies in Java and Jelly, addressing a case-sensitivity vulnerability in the OIDC Security Realm and adding an administrative monitor to guide secure configuration.
-Later, in the jenkinsci/mcp-server-plugin repository, he improved developer onboarding by expanding Markdown documentation to detail Jenkins API token usage and client configuration for multiple transports.
-His work demonstrated depth in authentication, security, and documentation, reducing misconfiguration risks and streamlining integration for new developers.
+During a two-month period, Robert Sandell enhanced authentication and security in Jenkins plugins, focusing on both backend development and documentation.
+In the jenkinsci/oic-auth-plugin repository, he addressed a case-sensitivity vulnerability by implementing configurable user and group ID matching strategies in the OIDC Security Realm, using Java and Jelly to enable flexible, policy-driven identity mapping.
+He also introduced an administrative monitor to guide secure configuration and reduce misconfiguration risk.
+In the jenkinsci/mcp-server-plugin repository, Robert expanded the documentation with detailed guidance on Jenkins API token usage and client configuration, leveraging Markdown and Properties to streamline developer onboarding and integration.

 September 2025: Focused on strengthening authentication guidance and developer onboarding for the MCP Server Plugin.
 Delivered a comprehensive documentation update detailing Jenkins API tokens, encoding credentials for basic authentication, and practical client configuration examples for Claude, Goose, and Streamable transports to demonstrate token-based usage.
 This work improves security posture, accelerates third-party integrations, and reduces downstream support.